rkulla/vimogen/README.md

 It will skip any directories that already exist, so you can append new plugins to the vimogen_repos manifest later and install them too.

 If you choose Update, then it will run a 'git pull' on the bundles.
+This is great because you can stay up-to-date with all the new features the plugin authors create just by re-running this command often.